This page specifies the processing and distribution of a draft for CEN Enquiry.

 1.3 Within five weeks, CCMC allocates a reference number, edits the text and sends the electronic documents via E-Trans to all the National Standards Bodies (NSB) in order to trigger the two month National Enquiry preparation and to AFNOR, BSI and DIN for the Translation procedure of the remaining two official CEN language versions.
 During these two months any NSB can request an extension of up to 4 weeks of the Enquiry ballot (by default the Enquiry is 12 weeks long).
 According to the Translation Procedure AFNOR, DIN and (when relevant) BSI can request extensions to the default 8 weeks translation period.

 1.4 At the same time CCMC sends harmonized drafts requiring assessment to the relevant HAS Consultant(s).

 1.5 The relevant HAS Consultant(s) provide(s) the assessment of the draft within 28 days to CCMC.

 1.6 The relevant NSBs prepare the translations of the remaining two official CEN language versions and return them via E-Trans to CCMC within the specified timescales (default 8 weeks).
 In the case of unavailable translations, the relevant NSBs will supply at least the translation of the title.

-1.7 Immediately after expiry of the time period, CCMC dispatches the prEN in the available language versions together with the assessment(s) of the New Approach Consultant(s) to the CEN National Members, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TC Chairperson and the TC Secretary.
+1.7 Immediately after expiry of the time period, CCMC dispatches the prEN in the available language versions together with the assessment(s) of the HAS Consultant(s) to the CEN National Members, the Partner Organizations, the Affiliates, the EC and EFTA Secretariat, the TC Chairperson and the TC Secretary.
 This is done via E-Trans on a weekly basis.